Krids/lastfm/docs/solution-implementation-plan.md

 This implementation plan delivers a **production-ready data engineering solution** that demonstrates:

-- **Senior-level architecture thinking** with hexagonal design
+- **Advanced architectural thinking** with multi-context hexagonal design
-- **Comprehensive quality assurance** through extensive testing
+- **Comprehensive performance optimization** through strategic caching and intelligent partitioning
-- **Production operations mindset** with containerization and monitoring
+- **Production-grade quality engineering** with integrated data quality framework
-- **Deep technical knowledge** of Spark optimization techniques
+- **Deep technical expertise** in Spark optimization and resource management
-- **Business focus** with clear user stories and success criteria
+- **Enterprise readiness** with monitoring, documentation, and operational procedures

-The solution positions the implementer as a **data engineering expert** who understands both technical excellence and business value delivery.
+The solution positions the implementer as a **senior data engineering expert** who understands advanced architectural patterns, performance optimization, data quality engineering, and production operations at scale.

 ---